 There is no obligation for a researcher to participate in school teaching on the "Prismes" and "Fabriques" strands of course delivery.
-However, if research conducted within the Cooperative or the researcher's practices, impulses or spheres of competence intersect with 'Prismes' and/or 'Fabriques' content or more generally with the school's wider educational project, then they can provide their input in various instructional settings, once the intervention has been talked through with faculty and with the operator of the Cooperative space.
+However, if research conducted within the Cooperative or the researcher's practices, impulses or spheres of competence intersect with the school's wider educational project, then they can provide their input in various instructional settings, once the intervention has been talked through with faculty and with the operator of the Cooperative space.
 They may also enlist graduate students in work periods related to their research by informing the Cooperative facilitators and the head of studies.